djalbat/argumentative/README.md

 ## Usage

-There is only one function, namely the `parseArgv` function.
-It takes the `argv` array and an option map of abbreviations as its first and second arguments respectively.
+There is only one function, namely the `parseArgv()` function.
+It takes the `argv` array and an optional map of abbreviations as its first and second arguments, respectively:

 ```js